nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_reserved_ids.rst

 This page contains information about vendor model IDs and opcodes allocated by Nordic Semiconductor.

 As the Bluetooth SIG member, Nordic Semiconductor has been assigned the Company ID *0x0059*.
-You can find this information on the `Bluetooth SIG Company Identifiers`_ page.
+You can find this information on the `Bluetooth SIG company identifiers`_ page.

 Reserved vendor model IDs
 *************************